pyconca/2018-web/pages/registration.en.rst

 Sold out
 ========

-Thank you everyone, We are completely sold out at the moment.
+Thank you everyone.
+We are completely sold out at the moment.

 Schedule